'My father always said: once a soldier, always a soldier'

-Recollects 11-yr-old Kartiki, daughter of martyr Colonel Santosh Mahadik whose body was flown down from J&K last evening; last rites were performed today at the school ground where he completed his primary schooling in Satara
+Recollects 11-yr-old Kartiki, daughter of martyr Colonel Santosh Mahadik whose body was flown down from J&K last evening; last rites were performed today in Satara

 Pune: "Though we were married for 12 years, motherland remained his first love.
 And it is this first love that took my husband away from me," said a teary-eyed Swati (35), the widow of Colonel Santosh Mahadik.